microsoft/BotBuilder-Samples/samples/java_springboot/14.nlp-with-dispatch/README.md

 To learn how to configure Dispatch with multiple LUIS models and QnA Maker services, refer to the steps found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0).

-## To try this sample locally
+## To try this sample
 - From the root of this project folder:
   - Build the sample using `mvn package`
   - Run it by using `java -jar .\target\nlp-with-dispatch-sample.jar`

-- Test the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-  - Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+  - Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-  - Connect to the bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

+## Interacting with the bot

+Once you are comfortable with the concepts presented in this sample, you may want to configure Dispatch using a CLI tool.
+[Dispatch CLI](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch) is a CLI tool that enables you to create a dispatch NLP model across the different LUIS applications and/ or QnA Maker Knowledge Bases you have for your bot.

 ## Deploy the bot to Azure